No-Churn Mango Ice Cream

-Making mango ice cream needs only 3 ingredients and 5 minutes using fresh or frozen mangoes.
-The best part is, it's a no-churn which means you don't even need an ice cream maker.
-A great addition to your summer ice cream collection.
+Making mango ice cream requires only three ingredients and five minutes, using fresh or frozen mangoes.
+The best part is that it’s a no-churn mango ice cream, which means you don’t even need an ice cream maker.
+This is a great addition to your summer ice cream collection.

 We are big fans of mangoes in our home.
-In summer, almost every day, we eat mangoes.
+In summer, almost every day, we eat fresh mangoes.
 Of course, we also make amazing summer fruit desserts.
-And yet, unlike other summer fruits where you make cobblers, crumbles, tarts, and pies, mango gives you the option to make even more exotic desserts.
-For example, mousse, puddings, jelly, mango drinks - like my mango chia smoothie, mango-lassi, mango popsicle, Instant Mango kulfi.
+And yet, unlike other summer fruits, where you make cobblers, crumbles, tarts, and pies, mango allows you to make even more delicious desserts.
+I have quite a few mango recipes on this blog.
+For example, mousse, puddings, jelly, and mango drinks – like my mango chia smoothie, mango lassi, mango popsicle, and Instant Mango kulfi.

 Why make this ice cream?

-- It needs just 3 ingredients that you probably already have on hand, and it takes just five minutes to whip.
+- It requires just three ingredients, which you probably already have on hand, and it takes just five minutes to whip.

-- It makes a smooth and creamy ice cream with no ice crystals and no one will believe that it was not made using an ice cream maker.
+- It makes smooth, creamy ice cream without ice crystals, and no one will believe it wasn’t made with an ice cream maker.

 - And you can use fresh or frozen mangoes any time of the year.